AleanaA/aleBot/README.md

 All commands can be listed using the help command, but role required commands are:

-- eval - Owner
-- die - Owner
-- avatar - Owner
-- username - Owner
 - cog - Owner
+- bot - Owner
+- unshared - Owner
+- emote - Supervisor
 - ban - Mod
 - banid - Mod
 - softban - Mod